Mott–Schottky plot

 Figure 2.
 Mott–Schottky plot of a fluorine-doped tin oxide (FTO) semiconductor electrode measured in aqueous electrolyte at different pH, with respect to standard Ag/AgCl electrode.
 Changing the pH modifies the apparent flatband potential by 570 mV corresponding to a 59 mV displacement per unit of pH.
-From the slope the donor density N_{D} = 1.1 x 10^{21} cm^{−3} is determined.
+From the slope the donor density N_{D} = 1.1 × 10^{21} cm^{−3} is determined.
 Then the same sample is measured after nanostructured TiO_{2} is deposited on top of FTO.
 The observed change of slope is due to the decrease of the surface in direct contact with the electrolyte.